 Cloud Vulnerability DB

-Gokapi, a self-hosted file sharing server with automatic expiration and encryption support, was found to contain a stored cross-site scripting (XSS) vulnerability affecting versions prior to 2.0.0.
-The vulnerability was discovered and disclosed in June 2025, identified as CVE-2025-48494.
-The vulnerability specifically affects the file upload functionality when using end-to-end encryption (GitHub Advisory, NVD).
+Gokapi, a self-hosted file sharing server with automatic expiration and encryption support, was found to contain a stored cross-site scripting (XSS) vulnerability identified as CVE-2025-48494.
+The vulnerability was discovered and disclosed in June 2025, affecting versions prior to 2.0.0.
+The vulnerability specifically impacts the file upload mechanism when end-to-end encryption is enabled (GitHub Advisory, NVD).

-The vulnerability allows authenticated users to execute arbitrary JavaScript code with passive interaction from other users viewing the upload list.
+The vulnerability allows authenticated users to execute arbitrary JavaScript code when other users view the upload list.
 If multiple users are using the system, this could lead to potential data theft, session hijacking, or other malicious actions.
-However, single-user installations are not affected by this vulnerability (GitHub Release).
+However, single-user installations are not affected by this vulnerability as there are no other users to target (Wiz).

 The vulnerability has been fixed in Gokapi version 2.0.0.
 Users are strongly recommended to upgrade to this version to address the security issue.
 For those unable to upgrade immediately, a possible workaround is to disable end-to-end encryption.
 The fix involves proper input sanitization and the implementation of a new user permission system (GitHub Release).